 Weekly exercise is a great way to keep your body in good shape while boosting your energy levels.
 Before you become pregnant, it is good to make a habit of this.
-In this article, we will focus on how to exercise to prepare your body for baby.
+In this article, we will focus on how to exercise to prepare your body for a baby.

 Often a GP or physician will advise against starting any new workout routines during pregnancy.
 This is why getting into a habit before pregnancy is a smart move.
 It is best to consult with your preferred qualified medical professional about what exercise is best for you before and during pregnancy.